Partnership Goal: Eliminate Traffic Fatalities

 Tens of thousands of people die on U.S. roads every year, and the fatality trend is going in the wrong direction.
-After a decade of record declines, traffic fatalities increased nearly 8% in 2015 over the prior year – the largest increase in 50 years.
-Estimates for the first half of 2016 show an increase of more than 10% over the same period in 2015.
+After a decade of record declines, traffic fatalities increased 14% from 2014-2016, the largest two-year increase in more than 50 years.

 Zero traffic deaths sounds like a lofty goal, but it's attainable based on a few driving principles: